Auto-correlative weak-value amplification under strong noise background

 Considering the light only passing through P3, there is no shift of the mean value of the pointer and the signal $I_{22}^{out}(t;\tau)$ detected at APD2 is given as:

 In this paper, we introduce the new quantity $\rm \Theta$ to estimate the time shift $\tau$ rather than the peak shift of the pointer. $\rm \Theta$ is measured with the scheme shown in Fig.~\ref{Fig:Schemes_model3}.
-The signals $I_{21}^{out}(t;\tau)$ and $I_{22}^{out}(t;\tau)$ detected at APD1 and APD2 pass through the "Product" and the "Integrator".
-Finally, the Scope detects the "$\rm \Theta$" signal, which is mathematically given as:
+The signals $I_{21}^{out}(t;\tau)$ and $I_{22}^{out}(t;\tau)$ detected at APD1 and APD2 pass through the ``Product" and the ``Integrator".
+Finally, the ``Scope'' detects the ``$\rm \Theta$" signal, which is mathematically given as:

 The numerical results in absence of noises in the WVA scheme and the AWVA scheme are displayed in Fig.~\ref{Fig:probeChangeInTwoSchemeNOnoise}.
-In the WVA scheme, the time shift $\tau$ can be estimated by fitting the Gaussian signals $I_{1}^{out}(\tau= 0 \times 10^{-9}s)$ and $I_{1}^{out}(\tau= 3 \times 10^{-9}s)$.
+In the WVA scheme, the time shift $\tau$ can be estimated by fitting the Gaussian signals $I_{1}^{out}(\tau= 0 \times 10^{-9}s)$ and $I_{1}^{out}(\tau= 3 \times 10^{-9}s)$ by means of Least square method.
 In the AWVA scheme, the time shift $\tau$ is estimated with the values of ${\rm \Theta}$.
 Eq. (\ref{Eq:ACIdefine}) also indicates that the value of ${\rm \Theta}_{A}(t;\tau)$ depends strongly on the integral time $t$, which affects the sensitivity of the measurement with the AWVA technique.
 We will show and discuss the results in the next section.

 The signal processing module shown in Fig.~\ref{Fig:Schemes_model3} can be implemented by both digital circuits and analog circuits.
 However, in this paper, we will only simulate the signal processing process in Simulink and MATLAB.
 The tools in Simulink allow us to implement weak measurements under various types of noise, and these simulation results will be shown in the following part.